google/skia/site/user/build.md

 Follow the standard Windows path specification and not MinGW convention (e.g.
 `C:\Program Files\LLVM` not ~~`/c/Program Files/LLVM`~~).

-The Skia build assumes that the PATHEXT environment variable contains ".EXE".

 ### Visual Studio Solutions

 If you use Visual Studio, you may want to pass `--ide=vs` to `bin/gn gen` to